glouppe/info8006-introduction-to-ai/lecture3.md

 - These states only differ in the position of the rook at lower right.
 - However, Black has advantage in (a), but not in (b).
 - If the search stops in (b), Black will not see that White's next move is to capture its Queen, gaining advantage.
-- A sophisticated cutoff test should favor positions that are **quiescent**.
+- A sophisticated cutoff test should be apply to positions that are **quiescent**.
     - i.e., states that are unlikely to exhibit wild swings in value in the near future.